differentpla-net/differentpla-net.github.io/_posts/2007-04-20-error-windows-cannot-access-the-specified-device-path-or-file.md

 ---
 I started getting this error on one of my Windows 2003 boxes yesterday:

-<tt>Windows cannot access the specified device, path or file.
-You may not have the appropriate permissions to access the item.</tt>
+`Windows cannot access the specified device, path or file.
+You may not have the appropriate permissions to access the item.`

 This would happen whenever I double-clicked on an EXE file in Windows Explorer.